 Physicians are unsure of the causes of spinal rheumatoid arthritis.
 There appears to be a genetic factor involved.
 After proper diagnosis by a primary care physician, referral to a rheumatologist is suggested.
 The rheumatologist may begin treatment conservatively with rest, stress reduction, gentle massage, light chiropractic work and anti-inflammatory and specific immunosuppressant medications.

-As the symptoms of this disorder become more severe, conventional treatments could prove less effective .
+As the symptoms of this disorder become more severe, conventional treatments could prove less effective.
 In this case, surgery may be required to address bone spurring and spinal stenosis in order to achieve significant symptom reduction.
-If you are considering surgery, let the experts at Laser Spine Institute introduce you to our state-of-the-art, minimally invasive procedures that could help you recover daily function.
+If you are considering surgery, let Laser Spine Institute introduce you to our state-of-the-art, minimally invasive procedures that could help you recover daily function.
 Contact us now to find out more.